revature-RevConnect/SocialMediaApp/README.md

 ## Project Description

+RevConnect is a single page web application with an Angular web application that communicates with a restful ASP.NET API with EF.
 Users can create an account with a user profile and can view, like, comment and share posts with other users of the site.
 Our application also implements an instant messaging feature allowing users to start a live chat with another user of their choosing.

 ## Technologies Used